The ghosts in 80s horror movie Poltergeist aren’t just for scares. They shine a light on family, childhood – and what comes after death.

 - The rope between the entry and exit points is a kind of umbilical cord.
 Diane must save Carol Anne through a repeat birth, a visual metaphor which peaks with the scene in the bathtub.

 - Diane worries Carol Anne will accidentally drown in the pool they’re building.
 But later, it’s Diane who almost drowns in it.
 This pool scene used real skeletons.
-And the pool turning into pit of mud and death is a final visual comment that the suburban dream is over.
+The pool turning into pit of mud and death is a final visual reminder that this suburban dream is well and truly over.

 Poltergeist (1982), directed by Tobe Hooper